Advanced Certificate Student Handbook

 Leisure Time Activities

-Students are expected to observe the biblical standards of holiness, in accordance with Philippians 4:8, in their choice of videos and DVDs, music, reading material, and computer/video games in their leisure time.
+Students are expected to observe the biblical standards of holiness, in accordance with Philippians 4:8, in their choice of movies, music, reading material, and computer/video games in their leisure time.

 Personal mail should be addressed as follows: